No Means No

 Sexual Assault is not always reported.

 Despite the fact that sexual assault is more prominent than you may realize, it is often unreported.
 There are many reasons this occurs.
-It is important that we understand some of those reasons.1.
-"No one will believe me".
-Sadly, this is sometimes true.
-Keep telling someone until you find that one who will listen to you.
+It is important that we understand some of those reasons.

 2. Fear - The reasons people are afraid to say no are often the same reasons they are afraid to report.
 Fear is a powerful emotion and abusers use it to control their victims.